 - To save in Thonny, click on the Save button.

 - Take a glance at the code, but most importantly, right-click in the window to download the program as

 - Test it all out in either Thonny or the Terminal:

 - In Thonny, you can click on the Run icon.
 Look in the Shell window in the bottom half of Thonny to see the output that would normally go to a terminal window.

-- In the terminal window, type the following, then touch the different Toolbox Trumpet valves to see if you can hear a story be read to you:
+- In the terminal window, type the following, and then touch the different Toolbox Trumpet valves to see if you can hear a story being read to you:

 pi@raspberrypi:~/cstories $ python3 ~/Code/Python/cstories.py